hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 edit the OAuth configuration by way of the `here` link in the yellow bar at the top of the `Configure GitHub` page.

-### Configure Acceptances Tests, Verify, and Complete
+### Configure Acceptance Tests, Verify, and Complete

 The `Configure Acceptance Tests`, `Configure Acceptance Test GitHub`, `Verify`, and `Complete` steps are no longer used and will be removed in a future version